 The only time a carpenter may need licensing from another industry is when their work falls under the umbrella of a general contractor.

 Source: Integrated Postsecondary Education Data System (IPEDS) 2016-17, National Center for Education Statistics, http://nces.ed.gov/ipeds/

 The map below shows job statistics for the career type by metro area, for Florida.
 A table below the map shows job popularity and salaries across the state.

-Listed below are metro areas ranked by the popularity of jobs for Carpenters relative to the population of the city, as of 2008.
+Listed below are metro areas ranked by the popularity of jobs for Carpenters relative to the population of the city.
 Salary data was obtained from the U.S. Bureau of Labor Statistics.

 2016 Occupational Employment Statistics and 2016-26 Employment Projections, Bureau of Labor Statistics, BLS.gov; O*NET® 22.1 Database, O*NET OnLine, National Center for O*NET Development, Employment & Training Administration, U.S. Department of Labor, onetonline.org